 What does it take to consistently deliver high progress in NAPLAN?

-ACARA has updated the profiles of schools that consistently deliver high progress.
+In 2019 ACARA updated the profiles of schools that consistently deliver high progress.
 We asked a number of principals of schools across the country, which have consistently achieved above average progress in the NAPLAN assessments for numeracy, reading and writing, to tell us about their methods.
 See what they have to say: